Dry, Cracked Heels in Arizona

-Due to the dryness of our natural surroundings, feet can also become quite dry.
+Due to the dryness of our natural surroundings here in Arizona, feet can also become quite dry.
 This becomes a problem when excessive dryness leads to cracked skin.
 Cracks and fissures can be painful and—if deeper—increase your risk of infection.

 Did you know that most of the skin on your body has oil glands to keep it moisturized?
 Well, the feet are actually an exception to this and are naturally drier than the rest of your body.
 External factors, such as dry, winter air, can exasperate this condition and lead to itchiness, redness, and rough and cracked skin.